Coelecanth/Project-guideFlyFishing/README.md

 **USER PROFILES**

-The profiles page contains all teh information for the logged on user and allows them to edit there personal details, (we dotn store credit card number for the user) and also provides a complete order history for the user.
+The profiles page contains all the information for the logged on user and allows them to edit there personal details, (we dont store credit card number for the user) and also provides a complete order history for the user.

 | Description | Image |
 | --- | --- |
 | The following image shows profile complete with user detaild and order history |![screenshot](documentation/img/gen/profile.jpg)|

-**USER MANAGEMENT FOR “GUIDES”**

-This feature was provided to vendors (guides) the ability to to perfrom CRUD functions without the need to be a superuser, so hence could not logon to the admin portal but could perfrom the CRUD functions through the pages on there own trips they had created.
-The feature was envisaged to work in the following where you would have to register for the site and then be placed in the Django group called guide, then on access to features such as product management, you would be checked for membership of this group using a decorator type function and template logic.
-Then access to Edit and Delete records would be granted using a similar mechanism (eg logged as au ser, and membership of the guide group), and filtering on the user_id for individual records is recorded in trip record on creation.
+**MOBILE BAG VIEW**

+The main bag view for the site is based on a HTML table and this does not work well as user experience for users on small/mobile screen, as they are constantly scrolling left and right.
+So the view for this has been changed to present a much more pleasing user experience with the total price and Navigation buttons placed at the top of the screen next to the total price. as you scroo, down you can review your order items and there is a button a the bottom of the page to jump to the top, this may seem some waht superflous but if the bag
+3 or more items in it, then scrolling up and down becomes excessive so this button was placed to remove this need. the images for this can be seen in the testing document.

+See [TESTING.md - Section Responsiveness ](TESTING.md) to see the view

 **INTERACTIVE ACKNOWLEDGEMENTS**